FURK4NGG/Server-Setup/README.md

 You can connect and use your mail with these mail providers:Thunderbird,Gmail,Outlook,Proton Mail or with your Webmail Client(Snappy Mail)

+## Add a mail Alias
+If you don't want to share your primary email address, you can create aliases for different services.
+Yunohost>Users>user>edit user's account>'brand@domain' add a mail alias then messages sent to brand@domain address are delivered to: user@domain

 # 📦 Wireguard VPN Setup
 ❌ In my opinion, this is not anonymity, since all tunnel traffic exits through a single VPS IP address